simonmg85/lokalpam_dev/wp-content/plugins/optinmonster/readme.txt

 == Description ==

 = WordPress Popup Plugin =
 Did you know that over 70% of website visitors who leave your website will never return?
 Why?
 Because most people find your blog, read, and leave (that's just a natural pattern).

 Wouldn't it be nice if you can convert some of those people to subscribe to your blog?

 That's where <a href="https://optinmonster.com" rel="friend" title="OptinMonster">OptinMonster</a> can help.
 OptinMonster helps you grow your email list and get more subscribers with popup and other types of high converting optin forms.

 > <strong>OptinMonster App</strong><br>
-> OptinMonster is a standalone application that integrates with all web platforms including WordPress.
-You must have an OptinMonster account in order to take advantage of this plugin. <a href="https://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>
+> OptinMonster is a standalone application that integrates with all website platforms including WordPress.
+You must have an OptinMonster account in order to take advantage of this plugin. <a href="https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend" title="Click here to learn more about OptinMonster">Click here to learn more about OptinMonster.</a>

-OptinMonster comes with an easy to use form builder that allows you to create beautiful optin forms that are proven to convert.
-You can create various type of campaigns including WordPress popup forms, floating header and footer bars, slide-ins also known as scroll triggered boxes, sidebar forms, after post forms, in-line forms, mobile-specific forms, welcome gates and more.
+OptinMonster comes with an easy-to-use drag-and-drop popup builder that allows you to create beautiful email optin forms that are proven to convert.
+You can create various types of campaigns including WordPress popup forms, floating header and footer bars, slide-ins also known as scroll triggered boxes, sidebar forms, after post forms, in-line forms, mobile-specific forms, welcome gates and more.

-Using OptinMonster forms combined with our exit-intent technology, page-level targeting, and behavior automation, users have seen an instant boost in conversion rate, _even upwards of 785%!_
+Using OptinMonster popups combined with our exit-intent technology, page-level targeting, and behavior automation, users have seen an instant boost in conversion rate, _even upwards of 785%!_

-Let's take a look at how OptinMonster can help you get more email subscribers.
+Let's take a look at how OptinMonster can help you grow your email list.

-> <strong>OptinMonster App</strong><br>
-> OptinMonster is a standalone application that integrates with all web platforms including WordPress.
-You must have an OptinMonster account in order to take advantage of this plugin. <a href="https://optinmonster.com/pricing/" rel="friend" title="OptinMonster Plans">Click here to create your account.</a>

-= OptinMonster Builder + Optin Forms Templates =
+= Drag-and-Drop Builder + Optin Forms Templates =

-OptinMonster allows you to build high converting opt-in forms in minutes, not hours!
+OptinMonster allows you to build high-converting opt-in forms in minutes, not hours!

-You can choose from 8 different type of campaigns including: popup forms, floating bars, slide-ins, sidebar forms, after-post forms, in-line forms, mobile-only popup forms, and Canvas.
+You can choose from 5 different type of campaigns including: lightbox popups, fullscreen popups, floating bars, slide-ins, and in-line forms.

+Choose a pre-built template designed for maximum conversions, or start from scratch with a blank canvas.
+Customize all the details with our easy to use drag-and-drop builder - no code needed.

+With OptinMonster's drag-and-drop builder, you can add any element to your popups including video, social icons, images, buttons, and more.

-All of our templates are 100% responsive and mobile friendly.
+All of your campaigns will be 100% responsive and mobile friendly.

 = Easy Integration with All Email Marketing Services =

-We started with the goal to make the most beginner friendly lead generation plugin.
+We started with the goal to make the most beginner-friendly lead generation plugin to grow your email list.
 That's why OptinMonster works out of the box with all popular email marketing service providers including but not limited to:

-MailChimp, AWeber, Infusionsoft, GetResponse, ConstantContact, CampaignMonitor, Hubspot, Marketo, ActiveCampaign, Pardot, TotalSend, Emma, iContact, MailerLite, Customer.io, MailPoet, and FeedBlitz.
+MailChimp, AWeber, Drip, ConvertKit, Infusionsoft, GetResponse, ConstantContact, CampaignMonitor, Hubspot, Marketo, ActiveCampaign, Pardot, TotalSend, Emma, iContact, MailerLite, Customer.io, MailPoet, and FeedBlitz.

-You can also use custom HTML forms as well as use shortcodes to add other form plugins such as Gravity Forms, Ninja Forms, etc.
+You can also use custom HTML forms as well as use shortcodes to add other form plugins such as WPForms, Formidable Forms, etc.

 = Powerful Exit-Intent&reg; Technology =

 OptinMonster is among the pioneers of <a href="https://optinmonster.com/features/exit-intent/" rel="friend" title="Exit-Intent Technology">exit-intent technology</a>.
 It helps you track user's mouse behavior and prompt them with a targeted message at the precise moment they are about to leave.

-This allows you to re-engage the visitor and encourage them to subscribe.
+Exit popups allow you to re-engage the visitor and encourage them to subscribe to your email list.
 Exit-intent is proven to increase conversions.

 We used it on our site, <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner - Beginners Guide to WordPress">WPBeginner</a>, and increased conversions by over 600%.